Nienkeeijsvogel/sykube/README.md

 after which sudo update-grub and sudo init 6 should be run.

 ### Sykube installation
+Pulling the image from library://sykube works on only on older operating systems as centos7, ubuntu 16.04.
+For newer operating systems build the image locally as explained below.

 To install sykube on your machine, just run: